-- Next, you can find the button that brings up the chat box; the number displayed next to the text bubble icon refers to the number of new messages in chat.
+- Next, you can find the button that brings up the chatbox; the number displayed next to the text bubble icon refers to the number of new messages in the chat.

 - Finally, you have the ‘Logout’ button in the top right corner.
 As you would expect, this logs you out of your Coinigy account and brings you to the front page of the site.

-5) Just above the graph on the markets homepage, you can find a row of tools and settings to completely customize your graphs.
-Starting from left side of this box with the cross icon, we have:
+5) Just above the graph on the market's homepage, you can find a row of tools and settings to completely customize your graphs.
+Starting from the left side of this box with the cross icon, we have:

-- ‘Bar Style’: Users can change the style of their bars on their charts.
-Coinigy offers the ability to display your charts as bars, candlesticks, hollow candlesticks, lines, lines with area, or Heikin-Ashi candlesticks.
+- ‘Bar Style’: Users can change the style of the bars on their charts.
+Coinigy offers the ability to display your charts as bars, candlesticks, hollow candlesticks, lines, lines with the area, or Heikin-Ashi candlesticks.

 - ‘Indicators’: This button is where users performing in-depth trading analyses of specific markets will find the most helpful tools.
-Coinigy offers over 70 indicators, with popular tools such as Bollinger Bands,and others like Money Flow and Klinger Oscillators.
-The down arrow button attached to this list also allows to you to save displayed indicators on a chart.
+Coinigy offers over 70 indicators, with popular tools such as Bollinger Bands, and others like Money Flow and Klinger Oscillators.
+The down arrow button attached to this list also allows you to save displayed indicators on a chart.